AbdelrahmanSalem9/card-game/README.md

 - **Responsive Design**: Optimized for both mobile and desktop devices.
 - **Interactive Animations**: Smooth card flip animations and a progress bar to track your progress.
 - **Game Completion Celebration**: A stylish and animated congratulatory message appears when you solve all the cards.
-- **Theme-Based Styling**: The game uses a clean and engaging theme with customized colors and a cohesive layout.
+- **Theme-Based Styling**: The game uses a clean and engaging theme with customized colors.

 ## Technologies Used